null

 In this option, buyers want a big stone at the cost of the other 3Cs, although they do not prefer buying an ugly-looking stone.
 This implies that, in a sense, they are willing to take a calculated risk.

-Shoppers under this category do not mind a slight yellow tint and low clarity grades, such as SI1/SI2 clarity, if the stone is eye-clean in terms of inclusions and the cut is very good to excellent.
-In addition, because they do not mind near colorless diamonds, they are willing to consider strong blue fluorescence (fluorescence in I, J, K, and lower color ranges is often a positive factor).
+Shoppers in this category do not mind a slight yellow tint and low clarity grades, such as SI1/SI2 clarity, if the stone is eye-clean in terms of inclusions and the cut is very good to excellent.

-As a result, these shoppers would ideally go for a 2-carat diamond—instead of 1.5 carats—SI1 or SI2 clarity, I/J color, good to excellent cut with very good to ideal proportions, and up to strong blue fluorescence.
-It is imperative to buy only GIA-certified diamonds in this range as other labs are not consistent when they grade lower clarity and color grades (avoid even AGS in this range).
+As a result, these shoppers would ideally choose a 2-carat diamond instead of 1.5 carats—SI1 or SI2 clarity, I/J color, good to excellent cut with very good to ideal proportions, and up to strong blue fluorescence.

 Below are a couple of examples of good large stones with lower clarity and color but with brilliant options:

-GIA 2 carat SI1, H, excellent cut.
+GIA 2 carat SI1, H, Excellent Cut.
 Follow link

-GIA 1.5 carat, SI2, I, very good cut.
+GIA 1.5 carat, SI2, I, Excellent Cut.
 Follow link

 What range qualifies under this scenario?